apparebit/shantay/README.md

 Except, you want to replace `<directory>` with the path to a directory suitable for storing the complete database.

-The previous command will run for a while, downloading and analyzing release after release after release.
+The previous command will run for quite a while, downloading and analyzing release after release after release.
 Depending on your hardware, using more than one process for downloading and analyzing the data may be faster.
 The following invocation, for example, uses three worker processes for downloading and analyzing data: